Sang Chul Lee: Life in Canada

 Lee accepted a call to a Japanese congregation in Vancouver, British Columbia and immigrated to Canada with his family in 1965.
 This was a largely immigrant congregation and Lee's ministry made a point of creating a community of faith for new Asian immigrants to Canada.
 It was during this time that Canadian immigration policies were changing and it was becoming easier for Asians to both immigrate to and remain in Canada as landed immigrants.
 It was for this reason that Lee himself settled in Canada and was able to strengthen the United Church's ministry to new immigrants.
 After serving in Vancouver for four years, in 1969, Lee moved to Toronto and began with his own Korean congregation.
 There, he served for twenty years.

 As Moderator, Lee spoke on issues such as the ordination of homosexual persons, racial equality, indigenous and other human rights issues.
 He also continued to work to build bridges between the church and the Korean and other immigrant communities in Canada.
 The marriage of his daughter, which Lee himself performed, was the first inter-racial marriage performed in the United Church of Canada and opened the door to the acceptance of inter-racial marriages in the Canadian Christian community.
 In 1989, Lee was named Rainbow Chief of the All Native Circle Conference.

 He said the United Church had a special role in the world.
 “The religious community is the one constantly supplying dreams and visions and hopes, not despair and destruction,” he once said.
 “Sometimes our dreams are so small.
 God’s dream is so much larger than ours.”

-After his term as Moderator was finished, Lee went on to become the Chancellor of Victoria College at the University of Toronto, holding that position from 1992 until 1998.
+After his term as Moderator was finished, Lee went on to become the chancellor of Victoria University at the University of Toronto, holding that position from 1992 until 1998.